G-bot987/NextDnDCharacterManager/README.md

-# This Project is current in development
+# This Project is currently in development

 Currently front end elements and logic are being implemented, development currently focus on character creation in the card section of the app.
 The language section of the card is working as intended allowing the selection and deletion of language proficiences & rendering a selected language proficiences component.
 Language proficiencies can also be deleted from the selected Language Proficiences comp.